JWeel/CasualCombat/DESIGN.md

 The CasualCombat app should handle all of the first seven points, but may seem somewhat stale until it also handles the four additional points.
 However, the app will not have reached its design goal unless it also features quick combat, which means that
-* Individual fights should not have to take long
+* Individual fights should not have to take very long
+* After one fight, hopping to the next is just one button press away

 *Framework*